 The longer he takes does not mean that the more realistic the estimate will be.
 But it will give you the opportunity to see if the professional interior painter is thoroughly inspecting the job.

-Keep in mind that the cheapest guy is not always the best option, and you get what you pay for.
+Remember that the cheapest guy is not always the best option; you get what you pay for.

-Also ask each contractor about the size of his crew an experience level.
+Also, ask each contractor about crew size and experience level.

-Preparation is also key.
+Preparation is also crucial.
 Ask about the steps the professional interior painter will use to prep the surfaces for painting.